-New study suggests race might not influence life-sustaining treatment decisions in end-stage cancerJune 21st, 2011 in Other /
+New study suggests race might not influence life-sustaining treatment decisions in end-stage cancerJune 21, 2011 in Medicine & Health / Other

 Sophisticated simulation techniques typically used for medical training could provide a powerful way of examining interactions between physicians and patients to reveal, for example, how race and other factors influence decision-making, said University of Pittsburgh School of Medicine researchers.
 In a study published in this months Critical Care Medicine, they found that hospital-based physicians did not treat black and white mock patients differently in an intensive care scenario, but they overestimated the preference for life-sustaining intervention in both groups and among blacks in particular.

 Previous research has shown that compared to white patients, black patients with late-stage cancer are more likely to be admitted to an intensive care unit (ICU) and to receive life-sustaining interventions such as dialysis or breathing support by a ventilator, said lead investigator Amber E. Barnato, M.D., associate professor of medicine.